KrashV/Starbound-AdvancedHatter/README.md

 Download the [latest release](https://github.com/KrashV/Starbound-AdvancedHatter/releases) and place the .pak file in the /starbound/mods folder.

 # Usage
-1. Navigate to the [Creation site](https://krashv.github.io/Starbound-AdvancedHatter/), create the hat and import it into the game.
+1. Navigate to the [Creation site](https://krashv.github.io/Starbound-AdvancedHatter/) and create the head item.
+2. In /mods folder, create a new subfolder with a preferable name
 2. Add the generated json file to the **/animatedhats** folder of the mod.

 ![pierre.json in the folder](https://i.imgur.com/OHeXwZ8.png)